joaedwar/student-recipes/README.md

 This is an _example_ repository to demonstrate Git to students.
 Students are tasked with completing the following:
 1) Creating a recipe (procedure module)
-3) Contributing to the structuring of a document (modular documentation)
+2) Contributing to the structuring of a document (modular documentation)
-4) Making a pull request
+3) Making a pull request
-5) Resolving an issue
+4) Resolving an issue
+5) Peer Review work